Analysis | European Super League plan: More profit for soccer’s haves, less opportunity for have-nots

 Not all heavyweights are jumping ship.
 Clubs in the German Bundesliga and French Ligue 1 have resisted temptation, leaving the Super League without commitments from Bayern Munich, Borussia Dortmund and Paris Saint-Germain.

-Soccer is so popular and integral to European society, heads of state, such as British Prime Minister Boris Johnson and French President Emmanuel Macron, spoke out.
+Soccer is so popular and integral to European society that heads of state such as British Prime Minister Boris Johnson and French President Emmanuel Macron spoke out.

-Beyond potential legal actions, UEFA said it will ban players from participating in competitions, such as the European Championship and World Cup qualifying.
+Beyond potential legal actions, UEFA said it will ban players from participating in competitions such as the European Championship and World Cup qualifying.
 FIFA, the sport’s international organization, also could forbid players from the World Cup and other events.

-Super League organizers promise to go to court to fight sanctions.
+Super League organizers promise to go to court to fight deterrents.

-UEFA and FIFA might want to reconsider because any punitive action against players would threaten the quality of their quadrennial spectacles.
+UEFA and FIFA might want to reconsider, because any punitive action against players would threaten the quality of their quadrennial spectacles.
 It would leave the Italian national team without its core of Juventus talent and Spain without players from Barcelona and Real Madrid — clubs that, in 2010, supplied Spain with 12 of its 23 players en route to winning its first World Cup.

 The Super League announcement preempted UEFA’s unveiling Monday of a new Champions League format, but owners of the titanic clubs feel that they are bigger than UEFA, bigger than FIFA, and that the courts would have their backs.